lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 ### General

-For the first view, you can easily use the "df-command".
+For the first view, you can use the command `df`.

 ``` console
 marie@login$ df
 ```

-Alternatively, you can use the `findmnt`-command, which is also able to report space usage by adding the parameter `-D`:
+Alternatively, you can use the command `findmnt`, which is also able to report space usage by adding the parameter `-D`:

 ``` console